 University of Michigan-Ann Arbor

-- Dow Sustainability Master’s and Professional Fellowship: This generous program provides up to $20,000 over one year to support terminal master’s students who are committed to finding interdisciplinary sustainability solutions on local-to-global scales.
+- Dow Master’s Fellowship: This generous program provides up to $20,000 over one year to support terminal master’s students who are committed to finding interdisciplinary sustainability solutions on local-to-global scales.
 Students can be pursuing a wide range of majors.

-- Funding for Master’s & PhD Students: U-M-Ann Arbor has helpful lists of more general funding opportunities for master’s students and doctoral students.
+- Funding for Master’s & PhD Students: University of Michigan-Ann Arbor has helpful lists of more general funding opportunities for master’s students and doctoral students.

 University of Michigan-Dearborn

-- College of Business (COB) Admissions Scholarship: The COB administers the MS in Business Analytics and it offers merit-based scholarships to the top 3-5% of its admitted students.
-Awards are based primarily on previous GPA and GMAT or GRE scores.
+- College of Business (COB) Scholarships: The COB administers the MS in Business Analytics and offers a variety of scholarship opportunities..

 Data Science Events in Michigan